Human-Centered Design // Sexual Reproductive Health // Social Impact

 Fieldwork & Testing

 Over the three weeks, interviews were conducted with parents, pharmacists, adolescents, teachers, as well as various local SRH-focused organizations like Mathare Youth Sports Association (MYSA), Family Health Options Kenya (FHOK), and Dance4Life.
 Valuable insights were gathered to push our design forward.
-We created and fine-tuned different journey maps of parents and children as well as tested different content, age appropriate topics, and output mediums.
+Journey maps of parents and children were created based on insights and different content, age-appropriate topics, and output medium were tested.
+We realized traditional methods of books were inadequate and the solution needed to be something that is free and readily accessible.

 Our target users are young Kenyan parents of medium to low-income area who have newborns to 16 year olds and a mobile phone that may not be a smartphone.
 These parents lack accurate SRH information, but have the desire to learn and educate their children.

-By filtering topics to gender and age we hope parents will start SRH conversations with their children earlier.
+Based on models of gradual learning, SRH topics are filtered by gender and age.
+We hope parents will start SRH conversations with their children earlier, instead of one awkward sex talk, we propose multiple smaller ones over a child’s development.
 Topics range from boundaries and respect at a young age to the use of contraceptives during adolescent years.
 Concise information and conversation starters are provided via SMS paid by our service.
 A feedback feature allow users to help us improve our platform and content overtime.
 Data collected can be used to enrich topics discussed in schools, clinics and workshops.

 Tuonge will be registered as a social enterprise for potential future cash flow, engaging with communities and partner with NGOs such as FHOK and Radio Alliance to distribute our platform.
 As we expand our offerings, market and introduce new target users, we hope to partner with the government as an asset and focus on the data collected to improve SRH education in Kenya and East Africa.